 Attention to detail is key to any type of successful product photography – and photographing furniture is no exception.
 There are many nooks and crannies in furniture products.
 Unless your piece has been freshly crafted there are sure to be a few dust bunnies hiding in them.

 So, make sure you dust those bunnies and buff out any and all marks and imperfections.
-Polish your furniture with furniture polish or multi-purpose cleaner so it looks its best before you start your photoshoot.
-Your customer expects the products to arrive in great shape anyway, so you’re saving yourself an extra step before shipping.
+Polish your furniture with furniture polish or multi-purpose cleaner so it looks its best before starting your photoshoot.
+Your customer expects the products to arrive in great shape anyway.
+So, you’re saving yourself an extra step before shipping.

 Step 2: Choose a space and time to photograph furniture

-Unfortunately, your furniture pieces are unlikely to fit within our classic tabletop photo shoot set up, so choosing a space to photograph furniture can be tricky.
-Find a space at least three times as large as your piece with ample light (e.g., next to a window or even outside on an overcast day).
+Unfortunately, your furniture pieces are unlikely to fit within our classic tabletop photoshoot set up.
+So, choosing a space to photograph furniture can be tricky.
+Find a space at least three times as large as your piece with ample light.
+For example, next to a window or even outside on an overcast day.

 Using natural light is best, especially with the unique sizes and shapes of furniture.
 Try to avoid direct sunlight if you’re shooting outside or right next to a window.
 You don’t want the light to create harsh shadows.

 If you photograph furniture next to a window and you notice bad shadows, you can diffuse the light with a sheet or white piece of paper.
 This will make the light softer and allow it to wrap around your object instead of warping its appearance.